rukundob451/rukundob451/README.md

 - 🔭 I’m currently working with Flutter and Dart Development, Flask and FastAPI
 - 🌱 I’m currently learning Flutter and containerizing applications with docker.
-- 👯 I’m looking to collaborate on Flutter apps and Flask projects
+- 👯 I’m looking to collaborate on Flutter applications and Flask projects
 - 🤔 I’m looking for help with DS and Algorithms in java and php
 - ⚡ Fun fact: Learning and striving to make a difference each and everyday.